A closer look at the choices for extended protection reveals many benefits for Chevy drivers.

 How much should I pay for a Chevy extended warranty?

 Your extended warranty cost depends on the level of coverage you choose as well as the model, year, and condition of your vehicle.
 The only way to determine what you will spend is to reach out to a provider and ask for a quote.

 Why do car warranty companies have a waiting period?

 Most providers choose to implement a 30-day and 1,000-mile waiting period once you sign up for a warranty.
 This time helps to weed out any pre-existing problems.

 Is a Chevrolet warranty transferable?

-The factory Chevy warranty is transferable to a new owner.
+The Chevy extended warranty is transferable to a new owner.
 Most third-party extended warranty providers also allow you to transfer coverage, but you will want to check the terms of your contract.
-Most companies charge a small fee for the transfer.
+Some companies charge a small fee for the transfer.